trimstray/nginx-admins-handbook/README.md

 + Both are important, but one does not lead to the other.
 ```

-Finally, I think that in the age of phishing, cyber attacks, ransomware, etc., you should keep your infrastructure as safe as possible but don't forget about it...
+I think that in the age of phishing, cyber attacks, ransomware, etc., you should keep your infrastructure as safe as possible but don't forget about it...

 <br>

 <p align="center">
   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/crypto_nerds.png">
 </p>

+Finally, I would like to quote two very important comments found on the web about compliance with the standards and regulations:

+  > _I personally think the whole TLS 1.0 depreciation is a mess that's very representative of why cyber security is a mess and will never improve.
+A huge cargo cult telling to turn it off because it's broken, ignoring that it's breaking a lot of clients, and without a single explanation of what's the problems or how to mitigate them._ - by [ user5994461](https://news.ycombinator.com/user?id=user5994461)

+  > _Regulations that make sense are often not descriptive - capturing the intent and scope of a rule often requires technical expertise.
+More than that, it's the type of expertise most organisations do not have.
+And instead of improving themselves, these companies, who may form the grand majority of the industry, petition the regulators to provide a safe checklist of technical mitigations that can be implemented to remain compliant. [...]
+Instead of doing the right thing and meeting the planned intent, companies are instead ticking nonsensical boxes that the regulators and their auditors demand.
+Blindly.
+Mindlessly.
+Divorced from reality._ - by [bostik](https://news.ycombinator.com/user?id=bostik)

 ## Contributing & Support